 Can businesses succeed on Facebook with decreased organic reach?

 Currently, according to optimistic data, an average Facebook post reaches around 5% of page fans.
-However, there are other stats available claiming that the average organic reach of a Facebook posts can be as low as 2%.
-So if your Facebook page has 1,000 fans, your new post will be seen by 20-50 people in average.
+However, there are other stats available claiming that the average organic reach of a Facebook post can be as low as 2%.
+So if your Facebook page has 1,000 fans, your new post will be seen by 20-50 people on average.

 Facebook ads solve the problem of declining organic reach.